With a $10 billion cloud-computing deal snarled in court, the Pentagon may move forward without it

 The first major delay came from a bid protest first filed in 2018 by database giant Oracle, which claimed that a web of unsavory relationships unfairly wired the award in Amazon’s favor.
 Those allegations were struck down, but the lawsuit delayed the award by several months.

 Then, after the Defense Department awarded JEDI to Microsoft the first time in October 2019, Amazon became the protester.
-It accused Trump of acting on a long-standing grudge against Amazon founder Jeff Bezos.
-Amazon has sought to depose Trump, Mattis and other former officials in the lawsuit.
+It accused Trump of acting on a long-standing grudge against Amazon founder Bezos.
+Amazon has sought to depose Trump, former defense secretary Jim Mattis and other former officials in the lawsuit.
 Microsoft and the Defense Department asked to dismiss those allegations.

 The Defense Department has spent millions of dollars attempting to push JEDI through its procurement pipeline.
 In a Nov.
 18 letter to the office of Sen. Charles E. Grassley (R-Iowa), the Defense Department said JEDI had already cost taxpayers about $5.3 million, not including attorneys’ fees.